EU court rules air travellers deserve more compensation

 One of the passengers later went to a Finnish court to seek compensation from Finnair.
 Judges asked the ECJ for guidance.

-The ECJ also said airlines could seek compensation from third parties whose actions had resulted in them bumping off passengers. ($1 = 0.7751 euros) (Reporting by Foo Yun Chee; Editing by David Cowell)
+The ECJ also said airlines could seek compensation from third parties whose actions had resulted in them bumping off passengers.
+(Reporting by Foo Yun Chee; Editing by David Cowell)